 organizations.
 If you fold in the connections to wealthier donors and increased amounts of unsolicited gifts (especially during the pandemic), these benefits add up to an improved perception of the donor-advised fund experience on many fronts.

-Contact your Commerce Trust Company Institutional Advisor — or complete the form to find an experienced advisor — for more information regarding donor-advised strategies and to discuss your specific needs.
+Contact your Commerce Trust Institutional Advisor — or complete the form to find an experienced advisor — for more information regarding donor-advised strategies and to discuss your specific needs.

 ¹ Source: Andrew Hastings, “Highlights from the 2020 DAF Report and COVID Grantmaking Survey,” Community Foundations Nationwide Launch Coronavirus Relief Efforts,” ©National Philanthropic Trust, blog published February 2021.